-Anjini Saharia has been a teacher, website manager, curriculum developer, chemistry tutor, and above all a mother.
-She is an elementary school teacher at Stratford School.
-Teaching Hindi has been a fun and beautiful journey for Anjini since its inception in 2016.
-Hindi is her mother tongue and she loves reading literary works of famous Hindi writers and participates in poetry reading and recitation.
+Anjini Saharia has been a teacher, website manager, curriculum developer, chemistry tutor, and above all, a mother.
+She was an elementary school teacher at Stratford School.
+Teaching Hindi has been a fun and beautiful journey for Anjini since its inception.
+Hindi is her mother tongue, and she loves reading literary works of famous Hindi writers and participates in poetry reading and recitation.
 Anjini has written many poems and song parodies for friends on their special occasions to toast and roast them.
-She enjoys how kids learn, and grasp a concept and how by the end of the year end they can read and write sentences in a new language.
-Anjini loves to travel, hike, paint, sew and stitch, sing and dance.
-She wishes to continue her passion for a long time.
+She enjoys how kids learn and grasp new concepts, and how, by the end of the year, they can read and write sentences in a new language.
+Anjini loves to travel, hike, paint, sew and stitch, sing, and dance.
+She looks forward to continuing her passion for a long time.

 Kamaksha Mathur was born and brought up in India.
 After completing her university education, she taught Biology to high school students in a reputed school in Aligarh.
 She introduced and organized many extracurricular activities, including science fairs, science tours, and quizzes.
 She has received an ‘Excellence Award’ for high standards of teaching.